scouarn/ezGfx_old/README.md

 * triangle vertex as pointers so they are shared between triangles
 * proper clipping
-* triangle pool / sorting
+* triangle pooling / sorting

 * lights
 * world transform / camera